WHusssain937/Milestone-Project-4/testing.md

 Then, I will complete the detail fields in the form and submit the form, as expected the form doesn't submit as the delivery required fields haven't been completed.
 Then, When I complete all the required fields in details and delivery and submit the form, as expected it doesn't submit as the payment information hasn't been filled in.
 Then, I will complete all the required fields including the details, delivery and payment and submit the form, and as expected the purchase goes through correctly.
+While the page is loading, an overlay with a spinning arrow appears showing that the order is being processed.
+Then it will go through to the order summary page when complete.
+These payments are also visible on the Stripe Dashbord page.
+This confirms all the payments that have been passed through the system.

 Note: Due to Stripe's testing features, If you would like to test the payment functionality of this project, please use the following payment details: - Card number: 4242 4242 4242 4242 - CVC: any 3 digit number - Exparation Date: any future date